JeppeKlitgaard/DTU-02613-TimeSeries/report/report.typ

   ]
 ) <fig:plot_4_7_ols_ewls_rlsf_comparison>

-Here the weight factor $λ=0.57$ is chosen loosely based on the previous @fig:plot_4_6_rmsek, as an estimated good value (in the middle of optimal values for $k \in {1,...,11}$).
+Here the weight factor $λ=0.57$ is chosen loosely based on the previous @fig:plot_4_6_rmsek, as an estimated good value (in the middle of optimal values for $k ∈ {1,...,11}$).
 Therefore, it is not surprising that for $k=12$ the RLS-F (RLS with forgetting) does perform very poorly.
-For the chosen time horizon, the RLS-F model would perform best for $λ \to 1$, at which point it basically becomes an OLS model, better at predicting more global trends.
+For the chosen time horizon, the RLS-F model would perform best for $λ→1$, at which point it basically becomes an OLS model, better at predicting more global trends.

 In this szenario the E-WLS (exponential/local WLS) model performs best, simply by visual analysis.
 Yet, all models perform quite poorly, not finding a good compromise between local trends and global trend.
 This could be overcome by different choices of $λ$.
-However, the general notion of "forgetting" models (such as E-WLS and RLS-F) being better at predicting short term horizons (e.g. $k \in {1,2,3,4}$) remains.
+However, the general notion of "forgetting" models (such as E-WLS and RLS-F) being better at predicting short term horizons (e.g. $k ∈ {1,2,3,4}$) remains.
 Nonetheless, this is highly dependent on noise and variance in the given time-series.

 In the short following exploration, we investigate superficially, whether the choice of $λ$ fundamentally changes that notion or just marginally improves the models predictive power.
 This time, we consider a range for $λ$, where it does not have its absolute minimum, but given @fig:plot_4_6_rmsek for $k=12$, the RMSE is close to minimal values.